 The following sample legal documents are a vital resource for school districts and open enrollment charter schools interested in establishing partnerships with other early childhood programs in their local communities.
 These documents can be used as a guide for the formal documentation of a partnership between two entities; since partnerships will look different in different communities, these sample documents can serve as a starting point for detailing and formalizing individual partnerships.

-Additionally, the MOU for CLI Engage Collaboration Classrooms is used to establish partnerships to view and share child data (for example on a child’s progress monitoring results) between two entities in a partnership.
-For more information about setting up a partnership for data sharing on CLI Engage, please contact us.
+Additionally, organizations can establish partnerships to view and share child data (for example on a child’s progress monitoring results) between two entities in a partnership within CLI Engage.
+For more information about setting up a partnership for data sharing on CLI Engage, review specific details and procedures.

 Texas developed the Community-Based School Readiness Integration Partnerships: Promoting Sustainable Collaborations toolkit to serve as a guide and provide information on collaboration and partnership models for early childhood programs in Texas, from initial assessment and set-up to sustainability.
 Recent presentations on early childhood partnerships: